yunijeong5/MeetU/docs/ui-design/index.md

 And with that, we are done!
 All of the wireframe pages shown above.
-This image here is just the style and color pallete we choose from for the entirety of our Figma wireframe.
+This image here is just the style and color palette we choose from for the entirety of our Figma wireframe.

 ## Stories